Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Data

 \subsection{Hindcasts}

-The storm surge hindcast dataset (NORA3-SS) is used to validate the numerical model because the longer time series it provides give a more detailed insight into the storm surge statistics, which ideally should not be analyzed only with the short operational dataset available with Nordic4-SS.
-To validate the hindcast, we use also atmospheric hindcast data (ERA5).
+The storm surge hindcast dataset, NORA3-SS, is used to validate the numerical model because the longer time series it provides give a more detailed insight into the storm surge statistics than the short time series from Nordic4-SS.
+In this validation process, we also use the atmospheric hindcast data ERA5.